 Rotary is the Founding Partner of the NYSF, and every year Rotarians continue to support the Year 12 Program through promoting the opportunity in local communities, managing applications and selections of students, and assisting with funding or fund-raising for student fees to attend the Year 12 Program.
 Rotarians also volunteer during the Year 12 Program in January.
 We estimate that Rotarians contribute more than 20,000 volunteer hours to the NYSF every year.

-The Darlings have sponsored 10 young people to attend the National Youth Science Forum in the last 20 years.
+The Rotary Club of Sydney Darling Harbour has sponsored 10 young people to attend the National Youth Science Forum in the last 20 years.